Azathothas/Stars/README.md

 - [mrh929/magisk-wifiadb](https://github.com/mrh929/magisk-wifiadb) – A magisk module to enable WiFi ADB automatically.
 - [mrvcoder/GetASN](https://github.com/mrvcoder/GetASN) – 🌐 Get Some Useful Info From Domain/IP/ASN 🔥
 - [mux0x/cold.sh](https://github.com/mux0x/cold.sh) – your bestfried for finding URLs of a target
-- [mvaisakh/wsl-distro-tars](https://github.com/mvaisakh/wsl-distro-tars) – A simple script that generates importable tar files for Windows Subsystem for Linux (WSL2), allowing users to install any desired Linux distribution, assuming that it is available on docker.
+- [mvaisakh/wsl-distro-tars](https://github.com/mvaisakh/wsl-distro-tars) – A script that creates importable tar files for Windows Subsystem for Linux (WSL2).
+These files can be used to install any Linux distribution of your choice, provided it is available on Docker.
 - [mvisonneau/docker-tailscale](https://github.com/mvisonneau/docker-tailscale) – Run a Tailscale agent/relay in a container
 - [nathaneltitane/dextop](https://github.com/nathaneltitane/dextop) – Unlock the full potential of your Android device and transform it into a Linux-based workstation in minutes with Dextop!
 No tech expertise needed - it's user-friendly and hassle-free!
 - [nestybox/sysbox](https://github.com/nestybox/sysbox) – An open-source, next-generation "runc" that empowers rootless containers to run workloads such as Systemd, Docker, Kubernetes, just like VMs.